Business

 Credits 3.0

-In this course, students will learn how managers establish and achieve organizational goals through a strategic decision-making process, capitalizing on short-term and long-term perspectives and effectiveness and efficiency tradeoffs.
-Students will study and demonstrate the process of strategic analysis, strategy formulation, and strategic leadership.
-The case study method is used throughout this course.
+In this course, students will learn how managers establish and achieve organizational goals through a strategic decision-making process.
+Students will evaluate short- and long-term perspectives and effectiveness and efficiency tradeoffs.
+In this course, students will study the process of strategic analysis, strategy formulation, and strategic leadership.

 BUS 439: Managing a Culturally Diverse Organization